NCAS-CMS/cfdm/docs/source/class.rst

 Field construct class
 --------------------

 This class represents the field construct of the CF data model.
+It inherits directly from `cfdm.core.Field`, its `cfdm.core` counterpart.

 .. autosummary::
    :nosignatures: